luisfim/tomogachi/README.md

 # Tomogachi

 **Tomogachi** is a simple virtual pet game built as a Chrome extension inspired by the classic 90's toy.
-Designed to be a light companion game that can run quietly in the background while you work or study, take care of your tiny browser companion by feeding it, playing with it, cleaning it, letting it sleep, and helping it grow from an egg into an adult.
-Instead of demanding constant attention, it uses small timed interactions making it a good fit for short breaks between tasks, giving the player a quick moment of focus reset without becoming a major distraction.
+Designed to be a light companion game that can run quietly in the background while you work or study, take care of your tiny browser companion by feeding it, playing with it, cleaning it, putting it to sleep, and helping it grow from an egg into an adult.
+It does not demand constant attention, giving the player a quick moment of focus reset without becoming a major distraction.
 Because it lives inside the browser as a Chrome extension, Tomogachi stays easily accessible during everyday computer use while still remaining small, simple, and unobtrusive.
+In today's age, with so much i.a., everyone can afford to spend a little more ram, am I right?
+But, i mean... it's cheaper than an actual irl friend, i guess.

 ## Screenshot